digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

 to 60 seconds before the command completes.

 Additionally, with the ``boot-virtual-iso`` set to ``true``, specific BootEnv changes force the ``dr-provision`` service to dynamically generate a new custom ISO.
-This process can be IO intensive, if many machines are transitioned at once.
+This process can be CPU and I/O intensive, especially if many machines are transitioned at once.

 There is currently no sizing guidelines to for large scale infrastructure use of this feature.
 However, expect additional CPU and disk I/O impact.